jackjliew/ai-openscale/getting-started.md

 1. On the next screen, use the slider to adjust the minimum sample size to 10, then click  **Next**.

-    For purposes of this tutorial, the minimum sample size has been set to 10.
+    For this tutorial, the minimum sample size has been set to 10.
 Normally, a larger sample size is recommended to ensure the sample size is not too small, which would skew the results.
     {: note}

 1. For the maximum sample size, use 10000.
 Click **Next**.